 This reconnection with nature can also foster our ability to live from the heart, with passion and compassion – which is essential to live a sustainable life.
 When we are aware of nature, we can intuitively feel what needs to be done for the better of ourselves and the whole.

 On top of this, ownership of the project must be given to local communities while making people aware of their responsibility and capability.
-Local communities are the ones who get their hands dirty and make the change, so they must be enabled to evolve and adapt their project to new challenges.
+Local communities are the ones on the frontline making the change, so they must be enabled to evolve and adapt their project to new challenges.

 Everyone makes a difference.
 We act independently, but collectively we make a big difference.